 These experiments were conducted in a controlled environment with very small variations in temperature because of air conditioning.
 Under normal use, these clocks would exhibit considerably greater variations in timekeeping between the winter months and the summer months.

-There is more to learn about mainsprings by comparing these clocks to a 31 day clock.
+There is more to learn by comparing these clocks to a 31 day clock.
 Read my essay about the Korean clock.